Unlocking The Potential Of Startup Equity: An 8-Pointer Strategy

 5. Assessing The Team And Leadership Of The Startup

-According to a study, 60% of startups fail due to subpar teams and inefficient management.
+According to a study, 60% of startups fail due to subpar teams and inefficient management2.
 While selecting a startup to invest in, you should assess the leadership and team for their prior experience in similar setups, market and product knowledge, flexibility and adaptability to change according to customer feedback, and necessary industry skills.

 6. Negotiating Equity Terms and Understanding Investment Structures